 Morgan Cashman

-I already formulated in my mind, what type of personality Morgan was just by the way he spoke on the phone.
-He was a throwback to a time when political and correctness were two words that never appeared together in the same sentence.
-But I was no stranger to bosses like Mr. C, I grew up surrounded by men like him and his booming voice, quick wit and huge ego was refreshing to me.
-He reminded me of my Uncle Charlie, loud and abrasive at times, brash, charming and unfiltered.
-My take-away from our first encounter, If you needed a photo, or photo service while in sin city, he was the only game in town.
-Indeed, he absolutely cornered the market and was always restlessly looking for new ways to make more money.
-He. was polished in appearance and blessed with unmatched relationship building skills, and he always made the person he was meeting with, the center of the universe.
-Cashman’s dominance of the photo services market was by no means, a small feat when you consider Las Vegas was and still is one of the most photogenic destinations in the world.
-How’d he do it, I wondered before our first face to face?
-I was eager to know more.
+Morgan was a throwback to a time when political correctness was two words that never appeared together in the same sentence.
+But I was no stranger to alpha dogs like Mr. C. I grew up surrounded by men like him.
+His booming voice, quick wit, and massive ego were refreshing to me.
+He reminded me of my Uncle Charlie, loud and abrasive at times, brash, charming, and unfiltered.
+My takeaway from our first encounter was that if you needed a photo or photo service while in Sin City, he was practically the only game in town.
+He cornered the market and was restlessly looking for new ways to make more money.

 Morgan Cashman and his twin brother Harris created the photo souvenir business in Miami Beach.
 Handsome and brimming with personality and charisma, they swept into Vegas on the coattails of Fontainebleau creator Jay Sarno.
 Jay at that time was on to his next venture, an oasis in the desert that went by the name, Caesars Palace.
 With an invitation from Sarno to be the exclusive photographer for Caesars, the twins along with their savvy and loving mother Sydney, they built a photo empire in las Vegas that included retail stores, thrill ride photography, weddings and special event photo and video services, kiosks, green screens and more.